TalkingQuickly/talkingquickly.github.io/_posts/2018-03-04-rails-development-environment-with-docker-compose.md

 docker-compose run app rails new . --database=postgresql
 ```

 Note this will create a Rails application called `App` and is the equivilant of running `rails new app` since it will be inferred from the `app folder` in the Dockerfile.
-There are a few approaches to changing this but the simplest is to replace all references to `app` in the `Dockerfile` with the desired name of your app before running `docker-compose build`.
+There are a few approaches to changing this but the simplest is to replace all references to `app` in the `Dockerfile` with the desired name of your app before running `docker-compose build` and then reverting them afterwards.

 If you pass in an application name instead of `.` then the application will be created in a sub-folder of the current directory and you'll need to move everything into the root.

-Once the rails application is created, re-run:
+Once the rails application is created, we revert any changes to the `Dockerfile` re-run:

 ```
 docker-compose build